 What is a shaken espresso?

-What if I don’t have an espresso machine?
+I don’t own an espresso machine

-You can substitute your favorite cold brew coffee, strong freshly brewed coffee, or even a store bought iced coffee.
+You can substitute your favorite cold brew coffee, strong freshly brewed coffee, or even a store-bought iced coffee.

 If you’re looking for a good espresso machine recommendation I really enjoy the Breville.